nickchomey/ddev-cloudflare/README.md

 ## Getting started

 6. Update `tests/test.bats` to provide a reasonable test for your repository.
 Tests are triggered either by manually executing `bats ./tests/test.bats`, automatically on every push to the repository, or periodically each night.
 Please make sure to attend to test failures when they happen.
 Others will be depending on you.
 Bats is a simple testing framework that just uses Bash.
 To run a Bats test locally, you have to [install bats-core](https://bats-core.readthedocs.io/en/stable/installation.html) first.
 Then you download your add-on, and finally run `bats ./tests/test.bats` within the root of the uncompressed directory.
 To learn more about Bats see the [documentation](https://bats-core.readthedocs.io/en/stable/).
-7. When everything is working, including the tests, you can push the repository to GitHub.
-8. Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on GitHub.
+7. Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on GitHub.
-9. Test manually with `ddev get <owner/repo>`.
+8. Test manually with `ddev get <owner/repo>`.
-10. You can test PRs with `ddev get https://github.com/<user>/<repo>/tarball/<branch>`
+9. You can test PRs with `ddev get https://github.com/<user>/<repo>/tarball/<branch>`
-11. Update the `README.md` to describe the add-on, how to use it, and how to contribute.
-If there are any manual actions that have to be taken, please explain them.
-If it requires special configuration of the using project, please explain how to do those.
-Examples in [ddev/ddev-solr](https://github.com/ddev/ddev-solr), [ddev/ddev-memcached](https://github.com/ddev/ddev-memcached), and (advanced) [ddev-platformsh](https://github.com/ddev/ddev-platformsh).

 Add-ons were covered in [DDEV Add-ons: Creating, maintaining, testing](https://www.dropbox.com/scl/fi/bnvlv7zswxwm8ix1s5u4t/2023-11-07_DDEV_Add-ons.mp4?rlkey=5cma8s11pscxq0skawsoqrscp&dl=0) (part of the [DDEV Contributor Live Training](https://ddev.com/blog/contributor-training)).